All Episodes

 I'm more fascinated by this than what I thought of.

-All right, back to um back to this.
+All right, back to this.

-I have I have two two smack in the middle of Time Magazine article about Mr. Andrew Joseph Stack.
+I have two smack in the middle of Time magazine article about Mr. Andrew Joseph Stack, or is it Joseph Andrew Stack?

-Wait, wait, is it Joe Stack?
+Is it Joe Stack?

-Uh a dispatch in Time magazine from Austin.
+But this is by Hillary Hilton, a dispatch in Time magazine from Austin.

-After the fireball, Cullen said the black glass windows blew out, the Venetian blinds started flapping in the wind to go on and describe all the damage and so forth, and then there is a link right under this little paragraph in red.
+After the fireball, Cullen said the black glass windows blew out, the Venetian blinds started flapping in the wind to go on and describe all of the damage and so forth.

 See the making of the Tea Party movement.

-Time is literally linking Mr. Stack to the Tea Party by putting a URL link to another article about the Tea Party in the middle of their piece on his anti-IRS attack.
+Right under a description of what happened in Austin, Time is literally linking Mr. Stack to the Tea Party by putting a URL link to another article about the Tea Party in the middle of their piece on his anti-IRS attack.

 He took his rage out on it by slamming his single-engine plane into the echelon building in Austin, Texas.